omeryasirkucuk/omeryasirkucuk/README.md

 # Ömer Yasir Küçük

-## Data Analyst & Big Data Enthusiast

-### 👋 Hello, I'm Ömer!

-I’m a passionate Data Analyst who loves turning raw data into meaningful insights.
-I enjoy working with data to solve real-world problems and create impactful solutions.
+<h1 align="center">Hi I'm Omer!👋</h1>

 Currently, I’m working as a **Data Analyst at Migros - Mímeda**, where I focus on analyzing customer behavior and automating reporting processes to drive data-informed strategies.
+Driven by a passion for cloud and data engineering technologies, I continuously explore new tools to unlock data's potential and enhance business value.

 ---